 Size Our solution is concise (Figure 15), in large part due to Coq's automation.
 Setting up simultaneous renaming and substitution together with the before-mentioned lemmas requires around 150 lines of technical boilerplate.
-In a well-scoped setting, these definitions are standard and can be generated automatically from the corresponding HOAS signature of terms (Kaiser et al., 2017) using the primitives suggested in (Abadi et al., 1991).
-We are confident that we can also generate automatically boilerplate infrastructure for well-typed syntax.

 Scalability The extension to disjoint sums contains twice as many constructors for both the inductive term type and reducibility.
 Still, our approach scales well: The automation scripts carried over for many lemmas, with at most minor adaptions in the binder cases.
 Of course, we still have to prove the additional lemmas and handle more cases.
 These follow the informal proofs.
 The confluence lemma proves tiresome, as the already high number of cases explodes; maybe evaluation contexts could make these proofs more modular.
 As can be seen by the line numbers, the framework and reductions require fewer adaptions, while the additional lemmas for strong normalization and soundness are responsible for most additional code.